ankitb458/test/plugins/archive-widgets/trunk/readme.txt

 The archives widgets plugin for WordPress replaces its default, single archive widget with multiple archive widgets.

-This lets you add the widgets in several different locations when using the [Semiologic theme](http://www.semiologic.com/software/wp-themes/) and/or [Widget Contexts](http://www.semiologic.com/software/widgets/).
+This lets you insert multiple instances of archive widget when using the [Semiologic theme](http://www.semiologic.com/software/wp-themes/) or [Widget Contexts](http://www.semiologic.com/software/widgets/).

 == Installation ==